zuxercoding99/spring-security-websocket-spel/README.md

 # Spring Security 6 WebSocket SpEL AuthorizationManager

-This library restores support for SpEL-based access authorization in Spring Security 6 with WebSocket.

-Spring Security 6 removed direct SpEL support, but it includes tools to bring it back, though implementation can be complex.
-This library simplifies the process, as there were no clear guides or GitHub repositories providing a straightforward solution.
+## 📖 About

+Spring Security 6 removed the built-in MessageExpressionAuthorizationManager used in WebSocket authorization.
+The official documentation recommends creating your own implementation to support SpEL expressions, but offers only partial examples.

+This library provides a ready-to-use implementation of an AuthorizationManager for WebSocket messages that evaluates SpEL expressions, fully compatible with Spring Security 6.x.

+It simplifies migration from older Spring Security versions and removes the need to manually adapt the code.

 ---

-## ✨ Features
+## 💡 Why this library?

-- ✅ Evaluate SpEL expressions for WebSocket messages (`/topic`, `/user`, etc.)
+- ✅ Restores SpEL-based access control for WebSocket messages.
-- ✅ Compatible with any Spring Security 6.x version
+- ✅ Uses Spring Security's official APIs (AuthorizationManager, SecurityExpressionHandler).
+- ✅ ✅ Saves time by providing a tested implementation that follows Spring's recommended migration path.
-- ✅ Zero external dependencies beyond Spring Security and Spring Messaging
+- ✅ No external dependencies beyond Spring Security and Spring Messaging.

 ---